 Current Issues in Human Resources and Industrial Relations

 An in-depth investigation of selected current trends and issues of importance in human resource management and industrial relations.
 Topics may include: strategic human resource management, legal and social change affecting human resource management, current trends in union organizing, new developments in collective bargaining, new developments in fringe benefits and compensation, and comparative human resource management.
 Offered Occasionally.

 Continuous Quality Improvement for Products and Processes

 Course covers customer, output, process, input, stake and stock holders, and decision making functions as they relate to continuous quality improvement.
 The focus is on delivering the "best net value" to the customer.
 Students will investigate forming organizational alliances and consensus thinking; integrating corporate functions; developing customer orientation and facilitating teamwork.
 Site visits and guest lectures will be incorporated.
 Team-taught.
 Certificate of Proficiency will be issued upon course completion.
-Prerequisite: MTH 145 or equivalent.
+Prerequisite: STAT 145 or equivalent.
 Pass/Fail grading.
 Offered Occasionally.

 MGT 797 Cr.1-3